 Use our Leave No Trace graphics and posts to show your support for Leave No Trace in Austin:

 Leave No Trace is all about minimizing your impact.
-You can preserve Austin's natural spaces by following "The 7 Principles" each time you head outdoors.
+You can preserve Austin's natural spaces by practicing the 7 each time you head outdoors.
 Learn more at austintexas.gov/leave-no-trace. #LeaveNoTrace #LeaveNoTraceATX #EnjoyYourWorld

 Headed outdoors this weekend?
 Be sure to Plan Ahead and Prepare by reading up on your destination and packing right so you can Leave No Trace in Austin's natural spaces. #LeaveNoTrace #LeaveNoTraceATX #EnjoyYourWorld